 How wet is our yard?
 We have ducks.
 This happy couple hang out after a few puddles form — at least I assume it's the same couple.
 I can't believe that whenever it rains a pair of ducks happen by.
 I always pause to admire them, and for some reason, Saturday, seeing ducks reminded me of this column, which really has nothing to do with ducks other than the cabbie's enigmatic phrase, which I used as a headline.

 It's from four years ago, when my book about Chicago came out, the New York Times panned it, along with two other books and the city itself.
-It was a shocking thing — I took it as cosmic payback for my caring what the Times or anybody else thinks — and I wrote a column about it.
+A shocking thing — I took it as cosmic payback for my caring what the Times or anybody else thinks, and wrote a column about it.
 That helped give me strength to endure later seeing the Tribune take the author of the slur out to lunch to hold her hand and coo sympathetically to the hurt she suffered because proud Chicagoans objected to her deluded calumny.
 I myself couldn't face her — when WTTW phoned, and asked me to appear on "Chicago Tonight" with her, I replied, "I'm not going to try to out-hiss that snake."
 It was the right call.

 At 5 p.m.
 I lowered the venetian blinds, put on my sport coat and then my raincoat and stood in the office, mustering the strength to leave.